elidlocke/libft/README.md

 # Libft

-An implementation of some of the useful standard functions in C. Done as an educational project at [42USA](https://www.42.us.org/).
+An implementation of some of the standard functions in C. Done as an educational project at [42USA](https://www.42.us.org/).

 ## Using this Library